A Guide to Dynamics Test Methods

 Find out more about Element’s structural dynamics testing services, which provide reliable, consistent data to the world’s most critical industries.
 From aerospace to construction, we help ensure that your products are fit for use, no matter what the application.

-Find out how Element's laboratories help its customers to characterize the properties and behaviors of materials and components using varying loads, speeds and environmental conditions to create predictive patterns of future behavior.
+Element's laboratories help customers characterize the properties and behaviors of materials and components using varying loads, speeds, and environmental conditions to create predictive patterns of future behavior.

 Vehicle Dynamics Testing

 Element is at the forefront of vehicle dynamics testing, providing critical testing services to clients in the global automotive, defense, rail, aerospace, and transportation sectors.

 Vibration and Shock Testing